Janet is looking for an alternative to having to join her local council’s proposed new sewage scheme. Are there any other options?

 The technology has been in place in small villages in Japan and China where communities collected their rubbish and use one large digester to cook.

 “So getting together in a small group might be a valid way to approach this.
-In this research we’ve been focusing on farmers with a fairly large operation.
-But we have shown it is cost effective, using simple pond-based digestion technology and off-the-shelf equipment.”
+In this research, we’ve been focusing on farmers with fairly large operations.
+But we have shown it is cost-effective, using simple pond-based digestion technology and off-the-shelf equipment.”

-Everyone, from large-scale farmers to lifestylers, have to manage their wastewater.
+Everyone, from large-scale farmers to lifestylers, has to manage their wastewater.
 “The simple technology is a septic tank and a soakage field.

 An anaerobic digester is essentially a septic tank with a lid on it, that collects the gas – it does the same kind of thing.